Haryanka dynasty

-The Haryanka dynasty was the third ruling dynasty of Magadha, an empire of ancient India, which succeeded the Pradyota dynasty and Barhadratha dynasty.
+The Haryanka dynasty was the ruling dynasty of Magadha, according to the Buddhist text Mahavamsa between 544 BC and 413 BC though some scholars favour a later chronology (5th century BCE to first half of 4th century BCE).
 Initially, the capital was Rajagriha.
-Later, it was shifted to Pataliputra, near the present-day Patna in India during the reign of Udayin.
-Bimbisara is considered as the main founder of the dynasty.
+Later, it was shifted to Pataliputra, near present-day Patna in India during the reign of Udayin.
+Bimbisara is considered to be the founder of the dynasty.

-According to the Buddhist text, the Mahavamsa, Bimbisara was appointed king by his father, Bhattiya, at the age of fifteen.

-This dynasty was succeeded by the Shishunaga dynasty.
+According to the Mahavamsa, Bimbisara was appointed king by his father, Bhattiya, at the age of fifteen.
+This dynasty was succeeded by the Shaishunaga dynasty.

 Governance

 The governance structure of Haryanka dynasty is mentioned in ancient texts.
 They mention gramakas (village headmen) who headed village assemblies and mahamatras (high-ranking officials) who had executive, judicial and military functions.

 Historically, this period coincided with the Achaemenid conquest of the Indus Valley during the rule of Darius I from about 517/516 BCE.

 Rulers

 Bimbisara

-Bimbisara reigned from 545 to 493 BCE.
+Bimbisara reigned from 544 to 492 BCE, according to the Mahavamsa chronology.
 The extent of his kingdom is mentioned in Mahavagga.
 His advisors included Sona Kolivisa, Sumana (flower gatherer), Koliya (minister), Kumbhaghosaka (treasurer) and Jīvaka (physician).
 He was given the title of Seniya.